 If you suspect a grease clog, a mixture of very hot water and vinegar can also help melt and remove the grease that’s blocking the pipes.
 Allow it to work for a few minutes, then use a plunger to help move the clog along.
 You may have to repeat this more than once.

 You can also try a microbial cleaner, such as Bio-Clean Drain Septic Bacteria.
-“Stay clear of any type of drain acid,” James warned.
+“Stay clear of any type of drain acid,” James warns.
 “As a rule of thumb, anything you wouldn’t want to drink, you shouldn’t put down your drain because eventually it ends up in the water supply.”

 How to clean a bathroom sink or bathtub drain

 When using a regular wire coat hanger, straighten it out as much as possible and then bend one end to create a hook.
 Push the bent end through the drain and start fishing.

-Regardless of which device is used, hair and all the gunk that’s stuck to it should pull out.
+Regardless of which device is used, hair and all the gunk that’s stuck to it should be pulled out.
 Once it’s all removed, run the hot water.

 Don't forget to clean pop-up stoppers in the bathroom sink and tub.
 Lift them from the drain, remove any debris and scrub off gunk using an old toothbrush.
 Rinse and replace.

 How to unclog a bathroom sink or bathtub drain

 - Remove the hair: Most bathroom clogs are caused by a buildup of hair and personal cleaning products.
 The best way to remedy that is to remove the clog manually (see above).